 People are impatient especially when they’re on their mobile phone.
 Most people won’t wait more than 3 seconds for a website to load.

 You can control this in most cases because there are two factors that play into the speed of your website the most.Most website visitors won't wait around for longer than 3 seconds for your website to load.
 Click To Tweet

 Your website host is the most important factor in having an extremely fast website.
 That’s why for most of my clients (not all though, especially eCommerce) I recommend SiteGround (affiliate link).
-They’re extremely fast and on top of that have excellent custom service.
+They’re extremely fast and on top of that have excellent customer service.

 A slow website is the best way to make visitors leave before they even see your content.
-Visitors won’t wait for more than 5 seconds so ideally your site will load in 3 seconds or less.
+Visitors won’t wait for more than 5 seconds so ideally, your site will load in 3 seconds or less.

 Navigations that makes no sense

 Websites with confusing navigation or no obvious organization are difficult for visitors to navigate.
 There’s nothing worse than visiting a website and having no idea what to do.

 If a visitor can’t immediately figure out your website then they’re not likely to stick around.
 A website gets confusing when there are too many links, no visual hierarchy of links, or a non-standard website layout.

 Those websites with a hamburger menu on the desktop view may be really slick and modern but they’re non-standard and for many, it leads to frustration.
 Websites aren’t for looks, they’re for business.